tlindsay42/ArmorPowerShell/docs/cmd_connect.rst

     Connect-Armor

 SYNOPSIS
-    Connects to Armor and retrieves a token value for authentication
+    Connects to Armor and retrieves an authentication token.

 SYNTAX